samorr/Data-mining/README.md

 # Data-mining
-Data mining course at Univesity of Wroclaw
+Data mining course at University of Wroclaw